LeavesMC/docs/README.md

 # LeavesMC Docs

 This is the repository for all project documentation under the LeavesMC umbrella.
+Content in this repository is published to [docs.leavesmc.top](https://docs.leavesmc.top) for viewing.

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.